Skip to Content

 Christmas tree advent calendar

-Stant the calendar, and leave the drawers inside.
+Lift up the calendar and leave the drawers inside.

 1. Remove drawers right underneath.